Tien96ng/currency-exchange/README.md

 ## Project Goals / Further Exploration

+* _Add Functionality to go back to dropdown instead of manual input via "Other" option._
 * _Currency Icons_
 * _Currency of Origin Icons / Flags_
 * _Interchangeable Currency conversions (For Example: AUD to EUR)._